dmitrypol/dmitrypol.github.io/_drafts/redis-complex-data-struct.md

 ---
-title: "Redis and complex data structures"
+title: "Storing complex data structures in Redis"
 date: 2016-10-16
 categories: redis
 ---

-We all uses various data structures (linked lists, arrays, hashes, etc).
+We use various data structures (linked lists, arrays, hashes, etc) in our applications.
 They are usually implemented in memory but what if we need persistence AND speed?
 This is where in memory DB like [Redis](http://redis.io/) can be very useful.

 Redis has a number of powefull [data types](http://redis.io/topics/data-types-intro) but what if we need something more complex?
 In this post I would like to go through commonly used data structures and see how they can be implemented using underlying Redis data types.

-One of the advantages of these approaches is that we can restart some of the processes or even shutdown parts of the system for maintenance and data will be stored in Redis awaiting to be processed.
+One of the advantages of these approaches is that we can restart some of the application processes or even shutdown parts of the system for maintenance.
+Data will be stored in Redis awaiting to be processed.

 I will use examples in [Ruby on Rails](http://rubyonrails.org/).
 First, let's create a Redis connection in initializer file.